sstutsman/assignment-one/README.md

 12. Add the file.
 13. Commit the file.
 14. Push up the changes.
-15. Create a pull request back from your repository, to mine; sstutsman/assignment-one
+15. Create a Pull Request back from your repository, to mine; sstutsman/assignment-one.
+For the request, the base fork will be sstutsman/assignment-one.
+For the head fork, it will be YourUserName/assignment-one